24 November 2017 - Three things strike me when I arrive in Nairobi.

 Long white sandy beaches, glorious sunrises and sunsets, palm fronds swaying in a gentle breeze...
 I may have been working but for a few hours I pretended I was on holiday.
 I tapped on my laptop as the sea air swept by, feeling incredibly lucky to be right here, right now.

 You can fly to Kenya through Nairobi or Mombasa with any number of international airlines, and travel within the country with Kenya Airways or several of the newer budget airlines.
-Many safari companies have their own small aircraft to take you into the countryside.
+Many safari companies have their own small aircraft to take you into the bush.